 Here are some related links that might interest you.

 Our community is a diverse, international group of users with varied backgrounds and beliefs.
-It's easy to imagine how some listings might be offensive to some of our users.
 That's why we generally allow listings of "practically anything on earth," even items which some people might find offensive.

-Also, because eBay is a worldwide community, many of our users live in countries where the possession or sale of items associated with hate organizations is a criminal offense.
-We can't allow the sale or shipping of these items there.
+eBay is a worldwide community, and many of our users live in countries where the possession or sale of items associated with hate organizations is a criminal offense.
+We don't allow the sale or shipping of these types of items to these countries.